 - g.
 If applicable, what is the current shoreline master program designation of the site?
 N/A - h.
 Has any part of the site been classified as a critical area by the city or the county?
 If so, specify.
 No - i.
 Approximately how many people would reside or work in the completed project?
 This is a non-project application.
 This will be determined at a later date. - j.
-Approximately how many people would the completed project displace? $\underline{\varrho}$ - k.
-Proposed measures to avoid or reduce displacement impacts, if any: N/A - I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: Compatibility with existing and project land use plans will be determined during the City's - m.
+Approximately how many people would the completed project displace?
+0 - k.
+Proposed measures to avoid or reduce displacement impacts, if any: N/A - I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: Compatibility with existing and project land use plans will be determined during the City's compatibility with existing and project land use plans will be determined during the City's processing of this application.

+m.
 Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: